Contact structures, deformations and taut foliations: Foliations and contact structures

 This foliation has a unique compact leaf given by $\partial D^2 \times S^1$ and the foliation on $int(D^2) \times S^1$ is by parabolic planes.
 A solid torus with such a foliation will be called a \emph{Reeb component}. \end{ex}

 General foliations are very flexible - they satisfy an $h$-principal due to Wood \cite{Wood} - and in particular every $2$-plane field is homotopic to the tangent distribution of a foliation.
 A more geometrically significant class of foliations are those that are \emph{taut}.
 Here a foliation is taut if every leaf admits a closed transversal.
 Note that any foliation that contains a Reeb component is not taut, since the boundary leaf of the Reeb component is separating and compact.
 Thus taut foliations fall into the more general class of \emph{Reebless} foliations, i.e.\ those that contain no Reeb component.
-The existence of a Reebless foliation puts restrictions on the topology of $M$ due to the following theorem of Novikov. \begin{thm}[Novikov] Let $\mathcal{F}$ be a Reebless foliation on a $3$-manifold.
+The existence of a Reebless foliation puts restrictions on the topology of $M$ due to the following theorem that is usually attributed Novikov, although the statement about incompressibility may be due to Thurston. \begin{thm}[Novikov] Let $\mathcal{F}$ be a Reebless foliation on a $3$-manifold.
 Then all leaves of $\mathcal{F}$ are incompressible, $\pi_2(M) = 0$ and all transverse loops are essential in $\pi_1(M)$.
 In particular, $\pi_1(M)$ is infinite. \end{thm} It follows from Novikov's theorem that a foliation is Reebless if and only if all its torus leaves are incompressible.
-We also have the following criterion for tautness due to Goodman. \begin{thm}[Goodman] Let $\mathcal{F}$ be a foliation on a $3$-manifold $M$.
+We also have the following criterion for tautness, which follows from Novikov's notion of dead end components combined with the Poincar\'e-Hopf Theorem. \begin{thm} Let $\mathcal{F}$ be a foliation on a $3$-manifold $M$.
 If no oriented combination of torus leaves of $\mathcal{F}$ is null-homologous in $H_2(M)$, then $\mathcal{F}$ is taut. \end{thm} It will be important to modify foliations in various situations below and we will repeatedly make use of a spinning construction which introduces toral leaves into foliations that are transverse to an embedded torus. \begin{constr}[Spiralling along a torus] Let $\mathcal{F}$ be a foliation on a manifold obtained by cutting a closed manifold $M$ open along an embedded torus

 and assume that $\mathcal{F}$ is transverse on the boundary components $T_{-},T_{+}$ of $\overline{M}$.
 We furthermore assume that $\mathcal{F}$ is linear on the boundary so that it is given as the kernel of closed $1$-forms $\alpha_{-}$ and $\alpha_{+}$ respectively.
 Letting $z$ be the normal coordinate on $T^2 \times (-\epsilon,\epsilon)$ we then define a foliation as the kernel of the following $1$-form